codebrainz/morse/README.md

 * PortAudio - http://www.portaudio.com

 Also, in order to generate the Morse code/character table in `morse.c`, Python 2.6 or greater is required.
+Normally you will not need Python unless you update the `morse.json` file and want to re-generate the `morse.c` file.

 Installation
 ------------